 In order to enter into a BFA, you’ll need to collect all your financial information, and that of your partner.
 This includes your assets, liabilities, employment and salary details, other income sources, recent tax returns, bank statements, superannuation information, any spousal support or child support and any other property you may have.

 Yes.
 You and your partner may decide to terminate the prenuptial agreement at any time.
 You may then enter into a new agreement, or decide not to have one at all.

 Yes.
 Your agreement can be amended at any time, and you’re encouraged to do so as your circumstances change.

 Binding financial agreements must be carefully drafted to ensure they are binding.
 But our family law specialists are experts at creating legally binding documents, including BFAs.
 They will consider any structures in place – such as companies, self-managed super funds and family trusts – as well as your financial situation, tax implications, legal costs and other obligations.

 About Australian Family Lawyers

-Our team is on standby to help you with all your family law matters, including prenuptial agreements.
+Our team is on standby to help you with all your family law matters, including de facto prenuptial agreements, and postnuptial agreements.
 We know this can be an emotional process, but getting clarity around these issues can help you be prepared for a long and successful relationship into the future.Learn more about us